 - 25% going to the non-disproportionately impacted Gulf coastal counties.

-- Council Establishment and Allocation – 30% will be allocated to the Gulf Coast Ecosystem Restoration Council (Council) to develop and implement the Comprehensive Plan.
+- Council-Selected Restoration Component – 30% will be allocated to the Gulf Coast Ecosystem Restoration Council (Council) to develop and implement the Comprehensive Plan.

-- Oil Spill Restoration Impact Allocation – 30% of the funds will be allocated to the five Gulf Coast states based on a formula in the RESTORE Act.
+- Spill Impact Component – 30% of the funds will be allocated to the five Gulf Coast states based on a formula in the RESTORE Act.

-- These funds will be released to the States upon the Council approving a State’s Expenditure Plan.
+- These funds will be released to the state of

 - Centers of Excellence Research Grants - the remaining 2.5% of the funds will be split equally among the five Gulf Coast States to award competitive grants to nongovernmental entities and consortia in the Gulf Coast region (including public and private institutions of higher education) for the establishment of centers of excellence.